1oneweeek/TIL/Differences of Tensorflow and Pytorch.md

 ﻿# Differences of Tensorflow and Pytorch

-## 1. the paradigm to implement deep-learning
+## 1. The paradigm to implement deep-learning
 Framework: A program that provides manual rules and various elements necessary for development

 • Tensorflow: Define-and-Run framework